-One day, you get the diagnostic from your doctor.
+One day, you get the diagnosis from your doctor.
 In Canada, the vast majority of doctors monitor fasting blood sugar levels, and/or HbA1c as part of the routine yearly checkups.
 When a result comes back abnormal, doctors can send patients for an oral glucose tolerance test where patients have to drink a glass a liquid sugar, and their blood is drawn at 0, 60 and 120 minutes.

 We now know that by the time you have this discussion with your doctor, the process has been going on for many years.
 If your insulin level had been tested, you could have been told you were becoming insulin resistant many years ago.
 On the path towards diabetes, but not there yet.